felixSchl/neodoc/README.md

   matched - so the key is omitted from the resulting value map. <sub>(this is still under consideration)</sub>
 * **Environment variables**.
-Options can fall back to environment variables, if they are not explicitely defined.
+Options can fall back to environment variables, if they are not explicitly defined.
 The order of evaluation is:
     1. User input (per `process.argv`)
     1. Environment variables (per `[env: ...]` tag)
     1. Option defaults (per `[default: ...]` tag)